Yandex Cloud

 Managed Service for ClickHouse® automates routine database maintenance:

-• Quick DB deployment with the necessary available resources.
+• Quick DB deployment with the required available resources.

 • Data backup.